 Introduction

 We have discussed in previous chapters, the various forces acting on the reciprocating parts of an engine.
-The result of all the forces performing on the body of the engine due to inertia forces only is known as unbalanced force or shaking force Thus if the resultant of all the forces due to inertia effects is zero, then there'll be no unbalanced force, however even then an unbalanced couple or shaking couple will be present.
+The result of all the forces performing on the body of the engine due to inertia forces only is known as unbalanced force or shaking force.
+Thus if the resultant of all the forces due to inertia effects is zero, then there'll be no unbalanced force, however even then an unbalanced couple or shaking couple will be present.

 FI = Inertia force due to reciprocating parts,

-F = Force on the sides of the cylinder walls or normal force acting on the cross-head guides, and
+FN = Force on the sides of the cylinder walls or normal force acting on the cross-head guides, and

-F = Force acting on the crankshaft bearing or main bearing.
+FB = Force acting on the crankshaft bearing or main bearing.

-Since Fand FI are equal in magnitude however act in opposite direction, therefore they balance one another.
+Since FR and FI are equal in magnitude however act in opposite direction, therefore they balance one another.
 The horizantal component of FB (i.e FBH) acting along the line of reciprocation is also equal and opposite to FI.
 This force FBH = FU is an unbalanced force or shaking force and required to be properly balanced.

 From the above statements we tend to see that the imapct (or) effect of the reciprocating parts is to produce a shaking force and a shaking couple.
 Since the shaking force and a shaking couple differ in magnitude and direction during the engine cycle, therefore they cause terribly objectionable vibrations.